 New Zealand’s many wine regions produce an incredible quantity and variety of wine, you’re sure to find something to your taste.
 Wine-tasting at the cellar door is often free, or there might be a small charge that’s refundable on purchase – you might as well make the most of that!
 Don’t miss the varieties NZ is most famous for: Marlborough Sauvignon Blanc (white) and Pinot Noir (red).
 From $10 a bottle.

 If you’re not a wine drinker, never fear, there are also good beers in the Land of the Long White Cloud.
-You have a range of lagers to choose from, but make sure you try some of the specialist beers from microbreweries or the seasonal rangers from larger suppliers.
+You have a range of lagers to choose from, but make sure you try some of the specialist beers from microbreweries or the seasonal ranges from larger suppliers.
 Monteith’s Summer Ale is a personal favourite.
-About $8 per bottle in a bar.
+About $10 per bottle in a bar.

-New Zealand might not be a gastronomical paradise, but you certainly won’t go hungry, or thirsty, during your visit here.
+New Zealand might not be known as a gastronomical paradise, but there’s certainly a lot of delicious food and drink to try during your visit here.
 Bon appetit!